Jwallee/midterm332-jgr2722/README.md

 # **Global Positioning Analysis and Flask Programming**

 ## **Purpose**
-For this problem, we need to analyze iss data from a xml file and analyze it within a flask web application.
+For this problem, we need to analyze ISS data from a xml file and analyze it within a flask web application.
 Additionally, the entire contents of the program was containerized into a *Docker* image, allowing the program to be run from a terminal window, and a *Makefile* was also created to both create the flask program and run the web application.
 These challenges are useful skills to learn, because it gets us familiar with using the Docker imaging system, analyzing larger/different types of data sets and familiarizes us with flask web applications.

 ## **Repository Contents**
 In this repository, *(midterm332-JGR2722)*, one program, two .xml data files, a Dockerfile and a Makefile are included along with this README file.
 The program, **app.py**, is used to create the flask server and analyze the .xml data.
 The server is initialized, and users can ask for specific data sets, such as the countries in the data set, cities, positioning data and others.
-These functions use the two data sets present in the repository, **ISS.OEM_J2K_EPH.xml** and **XMLsightingData_citiesUSA02.xml**.
-The *ISS* file contains the time and location of the International Space Station, and the *Sighting Data* file contains data of sighings in a certain region of the United States.
-This data was collected by
+These functions use the two data sets, **ISS.OEM_J2K_EPH.xml** and **XMLsightingData_citiesUSA02.xml**.
+The *ISS* file contains the time and location of the International Space Station, and the *Sighting Data* file contains data of sightings in a certain region of the United States.
+(Documentation at the end)

 The data can be downloaded [here](https://data.nasa.gov/Space-Science/ISS_COORDS_2022-02-13/r6u8-bhhq)(under Public Distribution File and the desired XML file), and the data sets were then copied into this repository.
 This data is then saved to global variables *iss* and *sightings* in the flask *app.py* program using a **POST** function, */download-data*.
-After runnning this route, all other **GET** functions can be accessed by the routes described in the default **/** route.
+After running this route, all other **GET** functions can be accessed by the routes described in the default **/** route.
 Some function examples are **/epochs**,**/countries**,**/epochs/(epoch)**,**/country/(country)/regions/(region)/cities/(city)**, etc. (These functions will be explored below)

- After the program was completed, the neccesary files and programs were contanerized in a *Docker* image for easy distribution, and a *Makefile* was created to build this image and run all the neccesary code to initialize the flask server.
+ After the program was completed, the necessary files and programs were containerized in a *Docker* image for easy distribution, and a *Makefile* was created to build this image and run all the necessary code to initialize the flask server.

 ## **Running the files**